klarna/klarna-mobile-sdk/README.md

 The Klarna In-App SDK allows merchants to natively integrate Klarna’s products into their apps.
 This means that you can add services like Klarna Payments to your app and let your customers pay with our payment methods.

-**Looking for Klarna Checkout?** Check out the [Klarna Checkout SDK](https://github.com/klarna/kco-mobile-sdk) repo on Github.
+**Looking for Klarna Checkout?** Check out the [Klarna Checkout SDK](https://github.com/klarna/kco-mobile-sdk) repo instead.

 ## Requirements
 * iOS 10 or later.
 * Android 4.4 or later.

 ## Support
-If you are having any issues using the SDK in your project, please create a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/klarna-mobile-sdk) tagged with `klarna-mobile-sdk`.
+If you are having any issues using the SDK in your project, please create a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/klarna-inapp-sdk) tagged with `klarna-inapp-sdk`.
 If you think that something is wrong with the SDK itself, please create an issue.

 ### Developer Documentation